-The next two charts show what the coming decade would look like with a 5.50% annual return.
+The next two charts show what the coming decade would look like with a 5.50% annual return, or 2% lower than the 7.50% assumption.
 Under this scenario, the current employer contribution rate of 7.60% would not be sufficient to maintain or improve the funded status of the Plan through the end of the 10-year period.
+The unfavorable investment returns result in the actuarial rate being higher than the actual rate being contributed by the end of the period.

-The Plan's funded status, with the assumed investment returns of 5.50% per year, is projected to drop from the current level of 99% down to 92% by the end of the projection period unless contributions are increased or benefits are adjusted.
+The Plan's funded status, with the assumed investment returns of 5.50% per year, is projected to drop from the current level of 101% down to 96% by the end of the projection period unless contributions are increased or benefits are adjusted.